POESIS

 A poesis is the act of creation, particularly in the realm of art, literature, or philosophy.
 Derived from the ancient Greek word "poiesis," meaning "to make" or "to bring into being," poesis refers to the process of transforming something into a new form.

 It is more than just the crafting of words or objects—it is about giving life to ideas and imagination, where creativity merges with meaning.
-In literature, for example, poesis is not merely the technical assembly of language but the birth of expression that resonates deeply with human experience.
-Poesis invites us to think of creation as an ongoing, dynamic process of making and becoming.
+Therefore, in this context, poesis refers to the creative and active process of learning and intellectual discovery.

 All Poesis published here have been reviewed using our Peer Review Rubric prior to publication.